September 21 – October 2, 2018

 Family activities: Sunday, September 23, 2018, 10 a.m. to 2 p.m.

-In honor of the Jewish harvest holiday Sukkot, the National Council of Jewish Women will create its annual sukkah display at the Regenstein Fruit & Vegetable Garden.
-The branch-covered booth is decorated with fall fruits and vegetables, including dried corn, squash and gourds.
-Families are invited to take part in arts and crafts activities to decorate the sukkah from 11 a.m. to 4 p.m. on Sunday, September 22.
+In honor of the Jewish harvest holiday Sukkot, the JCC Chicago and North Shore Congregation Israel will create the annual sukkah display at the Regenstein Fruit & Vegetable Garden.
+The branch-covered booth is decorated with fall fruits and vegetables, including dried corn, squash, and gourds.
+Families are invited to take part in arts and crafts activities to decorate the sukkah.

-Sukkot, or "The Festival of Booths," celebrates the end of the harvest and the days when the Hebrews dwelt in the wilderness before entering the Promised Land.
+Sukkot, or the Festival of Booths, celebrates the end of the harvest and the days when the Israelites lived in the wilderness before entering the promised land.
 A sukkah is often erected during the festival, and this branch-covered booth is decorated with fall fruits and vegetables.
-It is common practice for Jews to eat and even live in this temporary dwelling during the seven-day festival.
-Another tradition is to wave the lulav—a long, palmlike branch, which is a combination of myrtle, palm, and willow, while holding an etrog, a lemonlike fruit, alongside it.
+It is common practice for Jews to eat in—and even live in—this temporary dwelling during the seven-day festival.
+Another tradition is to wave the lulav—a long, palmlike branch that is a combination of myrtle, palm, and willow, while holding an etrog, a lemonlike fruit, alongside it.